muggy8/improbable/from-me-to-me/UIb4kVxn.md

 Mikay let out a sigh at Phanna's command and began the procedure.

-"Permission for Influence Extention" Mikay asked.
+"Permission for Influence Extension" Mikay asked.

-Hesitantly, I agreed and once again, the strang feeling of losing control over a part of my body washed over me.
+Hesitantly, I agreed and once again, the strange feeling of losing control over a part of my body washed over me.

 Then I felt my Sphere of Influence move.

 It was an ability being activated.

-The ability was something I was completely unfarmiliar with and it felt like my Sphere of Influence was being moved in all sorts of strange ways it wasn't ever meant to be moved in.
+The ability was something I was completely unfamiliar with and it felt like my Sphere of Influence was being moved in all sorts of strange ways it wasn't ever meant to be moved in.

 It was like a torrent of water, an unstoppable might pushing against my head that won't relent no matter what I did.

-It was so powereful that my body decided that resisting was all but meaningless.
+It was so powerful that my body decided that resisting was all but meaningless.

-Yet for some reason, this powerful force somehow was bent and reshaped by some unknown power even greater than it and the force began to warp what felt like the very foundating of my being.
+Yet for some reason, this powerful force somehow was bent and reshaped by some unknown power even greater than it and the force began to warp what felt like the very foundation of my being.

 I guess that description wasn't completely wrong since Phanna did explain that my skull was getting reshaped by Mikay's Forgemaster.